Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Introduction

-This class covers both the case of $g$ with bounded variation ($\nu = 0$) and Lipschitz-continuous $g$ ($\nu = 1$).
-Variational inequalities with H\"older-continuous monotone operator were already considered in \cite{nemirovski2004prox}, where a special choice of the stepsize for the Mirror Prox algorithm leads to complexity

-which is optimal for this class of problems, see \cite{nemirovsky1983problem}.
-The authors of \cite{dang2015convergence} consider VI's with non-monotone H\"older-continuous operator.
-Unfortunately, both papers use $\nu$ and $L_{\nu}$ to define the stepsize of their methods.
-This is in contrast to optimization, where so called universal algorithms were proposed, which do not use the information about the H\"older class $\nu$ and H\"older constant $L_{\nu}$, see \cite{nesterov2015universal,lan2015generalized,gasnikov2018universal,baimurzina2017universal,dvurechensky2017gradient,dvurechensky2017universal,guminov2017universal,guminov2019accelerated}.
-In this paper, we propose a universal method for VI's with H\"older-continuous monotone operator.
-We also generalize this method for the case of VI's with strongly monotone operator.
-Such problems were considered in \cite{nesterov2011strongly_VI}, but only for the case $\nu=1$ and known constant $L_1$.
+To this aim, we consider a more general class of operators being so-called H\"older-continuous.
+This class covers both the case of operators with bounded variation and Lipschitz-continuous operators.
+Variational inequalities with\\ H\"older-continuous monotone operator were already considered in \cite{nemirovski2004prox}, where a special choice of the stepsize for the Mirror Prox algorithm led to the optimal complexity for this class of problems; see \cite{nemirovsky1983problem}.
+The authors of \cite{dang2015convergence} consider variational inequalities with non-monotone H\"older-continuous operator.
+Unfortunately, both papers use H\"older constant and exponent to define the stepsize of their methods.
+This is in contrast to optimization, where so called universal algorithms were proposed, which do not use the information about the H\"older exponent and H\"older constant; see \cite{nesterov2015universal,lan2015generalized,gasnikov2018universal,baimurzina2019universal,dvurechensky2017gradient,dvurechensky2017universal,guminov2017universal,guminov2019accelerated,nesterov2020primal-dual}.
+In this paper, we propose a universal method for variational inequalities with H\"older-continuous monotone operator.
+We also generalize this method for the case of variational inequalities with strongly monotone operator.
+Such problems were considered in \cite{nestrov2011strongly_VI}, but only for the case of Lipschitz-continuous operator with known Lipschitz constant.